groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-E-Mail Message (.eml) represents email messages saved using Outlook and other relevant applications.
-Almost all emailing clients support this file format for its compliance with RFC-822 Internet Message Format Standard.
+Represents an E-Mail Message (.eml), which represents email messages saved using Outlook and other relevant applications.
+Almost all email clients support this file format due to its compliance with the RFC-822 Internet Message Format Standard.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/email/eml